Divergent-Insights/docs.getinsighter.com/docs/get-data/Connections.md

 # Connections

-Connections provide access to cost and consumption data
+Connections extract and make available cost and consumption data

 ## Build your site